fluencelabs/cli/docs/commands/README.md

   -k, --key-pair-name=<name>     Key pair name --dial-timeout=<milliseconds>  [default: 60000] Timeout for Fluence js-client to connect to relay peer --import=<path>...
 Path to a directory to import aqua files from.
-May be used several times --network=<network>            [default: testnet] $The network in which the transactions used by the command will be
+May be used several times --network=<network>            [default: testnet] The network in which the transactions used by the command will be
                                  carried out (local, testnet) --no-input                     Don't interactively ask for any input from the user --off-aqua-logs                Turns off logs from Console.print in aqua and from IPFS service